brian-peter-dickson/draft-dickson-dnsop-ds-hack/draft-dickson-dnsop-ds-hack.md

 ### Example

+For example, if the original "glue" (unsigned) A records are:

+    ns1.example.net IN 3600 A standard-example-ip-1
+    ns2.example.net IN 3600 A standard-example-ip-2

+There would be one DS record for each of the glue "A" records, with the canonicalized wire format of the entire record provided as input to the hash function.

+    FIXME replace 0xfffffffx with real example IP addresses (per IANA table of example IPs)
+    First A record's DS record:
+    wire_format(ns1.example.net) 0x01 0x01 3600 0xfffffff0
+    Second A record's DS record:
+    wire_format(ns2.example.net) 0x01 0x01 3600 0xfffffff1

+Then the resulting DS record is

+    FIXME - who is the right owner to use here?
+    (The glue owner name, or the zone owner name (bailiwick only)?) example.net DS KeyTag=0 Algorithm={TBD2} DigestType=2 \
+    Digest=sha2-256()
+    example.net DS KeyTag=0 Algorithm={TBD2} DigestType=2 \
+    Digest=sha2-256()

 ## Algorithm {TBD3}

 This algorithm is used to validate the glue AAAA records required as glue for the delegation NS set associated with the owner name.